What this is

 May is right-censored for slow segments; Form 4 is fast enough to remain broadly readable.

-The daily snapshots corroborate this from an independent direction.
-Across all 23 tracked days, the Form 4 Trust context classifies as stable every single day — the only context that does — while every other context reads volatile every single day.
-Zero regime changes have been recorded since tracking began.
-For a Form 4 filer the practical read is unchanged from June but now firmer: the Trust lane is the most predictable segment in the dataset — reliably fast, and reliably about twenty days behind the Individual lane.
+The daily snapshots point the same way from an independent direction.
+Across all 23 tracked days the Form 4 Trust context has classified as stable every day, the only context to do so, while every other context has read volatile throughout.
+No regime change has been recorded since tracking began.
+For a Form 4 filer the practical reading is the same as in June, only firmer: the Trust lane is the most predictable segment in the dataset, consistently fast and consistently about twenty days behind the Individual lane.

 The Form 1 freeze has not released

-June flagged Form 1 cohorts locking into a tight band near sixty-plus days beginning in February, and left open whether that freeze would release once later cohorts matured.
-The April cohort has now fully matured, and it did not release.
-Form 1 Individual filings pending in April carry a 60-day median (n=49); Form 1 Trust reaches a new high of 77 days (n=45) — the slowest segment-month anywhere in the series.
+June identified Form 1 cohorts locking into a tight band near sixty days from February onward, and left open whether that freeze would ease as later cohorts matured.
+The April cohort has now fully matured, and it has not eased.
+Form 1 Individual filings pending in April carry a 60-day median across 49 reported approvals, and Form 1 Trust reaches a new high of 77 days across 45 — the slowest segment-month anywhere in the series.

 Form 1 — Median Wait by Pending Month (The Freeze)

 Median approval wait (days) for Form 1 filings by pending month, Jan–May 2026.
 The freeze that began in February has not released: the fully matured April cohort sits at 60 days (Individual) and a series-high 77 days (Trust).
-May is right-censored and reads artificially low; May Trust (n=1) is omitted.
+May is right-censored and reads artificially low; May Trust (only 1 reported approval) is omitted.

 May right-censored; interpret only through April.

-The daily tracker gives the freeze a more literal form.
-The Form 1 filing frontier — the oldest pending month still clearing approvals in volume — has not moved off March 2026 on a single one of the 23 tracked days.
-As the calendar advanced from mid-June into July, the frontier did not; it simply fell one month further behind.
-Form 4's frontier, by contrast, did advance — from April to May around June 17 — while Form 1's stayed pinned.
-The chart below reads in "months behind the current calendar month," so lower is better and a flat line while the calendar moves means falling further behind.
+The daily tracker gives the freeze a more literal shape.
+The Form 1 filing frontier, meaning the oldest pending month still clearing approvals in volume, has not moved off March 2026 on any of the 23 tracked days.
+As the calendar advanced from mid-June into July the frontier held in place, which left it one month further behind than where it started.
+Form 4's frontier did advance over the same window, from April to May around June 17, while Form 1's stayed fixed.
+The chart below is read in months behind the current calendar month, so a lower line is better and a flat line during a month change means losing ground.

 How Far Behind Is the Filing Frontier?